 Although Shane refers to sustained rates, he does not offer any evidence that the complaints that were not sustained had merit.
 His review of the Complaint Registers and resulting criticisms relate to his conclusion that CPD generally failed to conduct more robust administrative investigations of police officer misconduct.
 Although he criticized the manner in which investigations were conducted, he did not offer any opinion that the complaints underlying the "not sustained" CRs he reviewed had merit.
-Absent such evidence, Plaintiff has failed to establish a viable theory of municipal liability based on the rates at which complaints are sustained or not sustained.
+Absent such evidence, Plaintiffs have failed to establish a viable theory of municipal liability based on the rates at which complaints are sustained or not sustained.

-As partially discussed above, Plaintiff, through Shane, improperly relies on sources from many years before and after the 2004 and 2006 arrests in an effort to support a failure to discipline theory.
-Shane begins with the so-called Metcalfe report arising from congressional hearings in 1972, discusses a 1997 report from the Commission on Police Integrity ("CPI"), and ends with the 2016 PATA report and 2017 DOJ report.
-(CSOF ¶73).
-This material is irrelevant in time and scope to Plaintiff's arrests, which occurred 32-34 years after the Metcalfe report, 7-9 years after the CPI report, and between 10 and 13 years before the PATF and DOJ reports.
+As partially discussed above, Plaintiffs, through Shane, improperly rely on sources from many years before and after their 2009 arrests in an effort to support a failure to discipline theory.
+Shane begins with the so-called Metcalfe report arising from congressional hearings in 1972, discusses a 1997 report from the Commission on Police Integrity ("CPI"), and ends with the 2016 PATF report and 2017 DOJ report.
+(CSOF ¶68).
+This material is irrelevant in scope and time to Plaintiffs' arrests, which occurred 37 years after the Metcalfe report, 12 years after the CPI report, and seven years before the PATF and DOJ reports.
 As noted above, evidence that considerably predates or postdates the alleged misconduct is not relevant.
 Velez, 2023 WL 6388231, at 25.
 To be relevant to the elements of widespread practice, notice, deliberate indifference, and causation, the evidence a court considers (and allows the jury to consider) in evaluating a Monell claim must include a reasonable time frame before the incident at issue.
 See, e.g., Brown, 633 F. Supp.3d at 1177 n.61 (evaluating evidence five years before the plaintiff's arrest for purposes of Monell liability).
 And again, post-event evidence is irrelevant under Monell.
 Calusinski, 24 F.3d at 936.

 To reiterate a significant point, the historical materials referenced by Shane are irrelevant and inadmissible for other reasons.
 The PATF and DOJ reports are inadmissible hearsay.
 (See fn.
-5, supra).
+7, supra).
 The overwhelming focus of the PATF and DOJ reports relate to allegations of excessive force and officer-involved shootings.
 The 1972 Metcalfe report also relates to excessive force.
 This case does not present a claim for excessive force or involve a police shooting, so these materials are irrelevant here.
 Milan, 2022 WL 1804157, at 5 ("[T]he [DOJ] Report focused on police officer shootings and the City's oversight of officers' use of force, which are not at issue in this case.").

-Without meaningful analysis, Shane quotes a full two pages of the 2016 PATF report that mentions allegations against miscellaneous officers who were indicted over the years, including Officers Finnigan and Corey Flagg.
+Without meaningful analysis, Shane quotes a full two pages of the 2016 PATF report that mention allegations against miscellaneous officers who were indicted over the years, including Officers Finnigan and Corey Flagg.
+(CSOF ¶68).
+When questioned, Shane conceded he does not know anything about those cases and did not review the reasonableness of the investigations of Finnigan and Flagg that led to their indictments and convictions.
 (CSOF ¶73).
-At deposition, Shane conceded he does not know anything about those cases and did not review the reasonableness of the IAD investigations of Finnigan and Flagg that led to their indictments and convictions.
-(CSOF ¶75).
-Parroting language from the PATF report, without any knowledge of the reasonableness of the FBI/IAD investigations mentioned in that report, lacks a sufficient foundation.
+Simply parroting language from the PATF report, without any knowledge of the reasonableness of the FBI/IAD investigations mentioned in that report, lacks a sufficient foundation.
 See U.S. v.
 Brownlee, 744 F.3d 479, 482 (7th Cir.
 2014) ("[a]n expert who parrots [] out-of-court statement[s] is not giving expert testimony; he is a ventriloquist's dummy").
-Accordingly, Plaintiff offers no admissible evidence pertaining to Finnigan or Flagg.12 The City is entitled to summary judgment on the failure to discipline issue.
+Accordingly, Plaintiffs offer no admissible evidence pertaining to Finnigan or Flagg.12 The City is entitled to summary judgment on the failure to discipline issue.